 Framer is a web design and prototyping platform that helps users create interactive websites without needing to code.
 It brings together the tools designers need to build functional, responsive sites that work across all devices.

 The tool shines in its ability to handle both simple and complex projects.
-Whether you're building a personal portfolio or creating a full business website, you can add interactions, animations, and dynamic content.
+Whether you're building a personal portfolio or creating a full business website, you can add interactions, animations, and content that updates automatically.
 It works well with other popular design tools too, letting you import projects from Figma or Sketch.

 Teams can work together in real-time, making it easier to collaborate on projects.
 There's also a built-in system for sharing prototypes and gathering feedback, which helps streamline the design process.
 For those interested in e-commerce, Framer includes basic store features and connects with common payment systems.

-You can build complete, functional websites, landing pages, portfolios, and mobile app prototypes without writing any code.
-Framer includes pre-made components like navigation menus, contact forms, image galleries, and animated elements that you can simply drag and drop.
-You can also create interactive elements like hover effects, page transitions, and scrolling animations using Framer's visual interface.
-While knowing some HTML/CSS helps for advanced customization, it's not required for creating professional-looking sites.
+You can build complete websites, landing pages, portfolios, and mobile app prototypes without writing any code.
+Framer includes pre-made components like navigation menus, contact forms, image galleries, and animated elements that you can drag and drop.
+You can create interactive elements like hover effects, page transitions, and scrolling animations using Framer's visual interface.
+The new AI features like Wireframer can generate webpage structures from text prompts to get you started faster.
+Knowing some HTML/CSS helps for advanced customization, but it's not required for creating professional-looking sites.

-Can I connect a custom domain to my Framer site?Yes, you can connect a custom domain to your Framer site, but not on the free plan.
-You'll need at least the Mini plan ($5/month billed annually or $10/month billed monthly) to use your own domain name.
-The process is straightforward – purchase your domain from any provider like GoDaddy or Namecheap, then add it to your Framer project settings and follow the DNS setup instructions.
-Framer also provides free SSL certificates for all custom domains to keep your site secure.
+Can I connect a custom domain to my Framer site?Yes, but not on the free plan.
+You need at least the Basic plan ($10/month with annual billing) to use your own domain name.
+Purchase your domain from any provider like GoDaddy or Namecheap, then add it to your Framer project settings and follow the DNS setup instructions.
+Framer provides free SSL certificates for all custom domains.

-What are Framer's limitations for building e-commerce sites?Framer works for basic e-commerce sites but has several limitations.
-It supports payment integrations with Stripe, PayPal, and Gumroad, but lacks built-in inventory management, order tracking, and abandoned cart recovery features.
-Product variants and complex shipping options are also limited.
+What are Framer's limitations for building e-commerce sites?Framer works for basic e-commerce sites but lacks several features.
+It supports payment integrations with Stripe, PayPal, and Gumroad, but has no built-in inventory management, order tracking, or abandoned cart recovery.
+Product variants and complex shipping options are limited.
 For small stores selling a few products, Framer can work well, especially when paired with third-party services.
-However, if you're planning to sell more than 10-15 products or need detailed analytics, you might want to use a dedicated e-commerce platform like Shopify instead.
+If you're planning to sell more than 10-15 products or need detailed analytics, use a dedicated e-commerce platform like Shopify instead.

 Our newsletter comes with exclusive discounts, trials and practical insights from within the industry